akazukin5151/koneko/README.md

 * Image mode can now jump to specified page number, in a multi-image post
 * Image mode now prefetches the next image in another thread
 * Fixed spinner not propagating exceptions
+* On reloading and clearing cache, the directory to be deleted will be shown
+* Fixed clearing the cache not working

 #### Internal code
 * Added lots of tests